oumaelbou/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task12: script that creates a directory called my_dir with permissions 751 in the working directory
 task13: script that changes the group owner to school for the file hello
-task14: script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+task14: script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. task15:script that changes the owner and the group owner of _hello to vincent and staff respectively.